As with most types of chronic pain, women tend to experience hip aches more often than men.

 A fracture in the upper quarter of the thigh (femur) bone is called a hip fracture.
 The extent of the break will often depend on the forces involved.
 Surgery to treat a hip fracture will be based primarily on the soft tissues and bones that are affected as well as the level of the fracture.

 Hip fractures often occur from direct blows to the side of the hip or from falls.
 However, some medical conditions like cancer, stress injuries, and osteoporosis can also weaken the bone and can make the hip bone more prone to breaking.

-Patients with hip fracture will often experience pain in the groin or the outer upper thigh.
+Patients with a hip fracture will often experience pain in the groin or the outer upper thigh.
 Significant discomfort may also be felt when rotating the hip or flexing.
 It is usually impossible to bear weight.
 If the bone has been weakened by diseases like cancer, patients might experience aching in the thigh or groin area for a period of time before the bone breaks.
 If the bone is completely broken, the injured leg may appear shorter compared to the non-injured one.

 Once the diagnosis has been made, the overall medical and health conditions of the patient will be evaluated.
 In some cases, patients might be very ill that surgery will not be recommended.
-In similar scenarios, the level of pain and overall comfort of the patient will be weighed against the risk of anesthesia and surgery.
+In similar scenarios, the level of pain and overall comfort of the patient will be weighed against the risk of anaesthesia and surgery.
 Few fractures are deemed stable enough to be managed with nonsurgical treatment.
 This will be those involving the trochanter alone which does not support the body weight.

 However, since there is still the risk that these stable fractures can become displaced (change position) and unstable, periodic X-rays of the area will be recommended.
 If bed rest will be suggested as part of the management of the fracture, close monitoring is advised so complications from prolonged immobilization will not develop.
-Possible complications can include pneumonia, bed sores, infections, nutritional wasting, and blood clot formation.
+Possible complications can include pneumonia, bedsores, infections, nutritional wasting, and blood clot formation.